Giulio Romano: Biography

-Giulio Pippi was born in Rome and he began his career there as a young assistant to the renown Renaissance artist, Raphael.
-He was an important member of Raphael's studio.
-He worked on the frescos in the Vatican loggias using designs by Raphael and, in Raphael's Stanze in the Vatican, painted a group of figures in the Fire in the Borgo fresco.
+Giulio Pippi was born in Rome and he began his career there as a young assistant to the leading painter and architect Raphael.
+He became an important member of Raphael's large team working on the frescos in the Raphael Rooms and Vatican loggias using designs by Raphael and, later painting a group of figures in the Fire in the Borgo fresco.
 He also collaborated on the decoration of the ceiling of the Villa Farnesina.
-Despite his relative youth, increasingly he became indispensable to the master and after the death of Raphael in 1520, he helped complete the Vatican frescoes of the life of Constantine as well as Raphael's Coronation of the Virgin and the Transfiguration in the Vatican.
+Despite his relative youth, increasingly he became indispensable to the master and after the death of Raphael in 1520, he took a leading role in completing the Vatican commissions, designing the frescoes of the life of Constantine as well as completing Raphael's Coronation of the Virgin and the Transfiguration in the Vatican.
 In Rome, Giulio decorated the Villa Madama for Cardinal Giuliano de' Medici, afterward Clement VII.
 The crowded frescoes he designed lack the stately and serene simplicity of his master.

 On Raphael's death, Michelangelo attempted to take over completion of the commission for the Raphael Rooms at the Vatican, but along with Perino del Vaga, Giulio was able to keep it, as they had the drawings for much of the uncompleted work that was being executed under the supervision of Raphael.

 From 1522 he was courted by Federico Gonzaga, ruler of Mantua, who wanted him as court artist, apparently especially attracted by his skill as an architect.
 The contemporaneous historian of the Renaissance, Giorgio Vasari (1511–1574), tells how Baldassare Castiglione was delegated by Gonzaga to procure Giulio to execute paintings as well as architectural and engineering projects for the duchy of Mantua.
 In late 1524, Giulio agreed to move to Mantua, where he remained for the rest of his life.
 In Mantua, rather than his given name, "Giulio Romano" was used to identify him by his geographical origin because he was not a native artist.
 Mantua is where he executed his most well-known work, hence that name became associated with him thereafter.
-His work in Rome was not affected by the disaster of the Sack of Rome in 1527, however, the sacking hugely disrupted artistic patronage in Rome and eventually would disperse the remains of Raphael's workshop.
+His move to Mantua meant he escaped the disaster of the Sack of Rome in 1527, which hugely disrupted artistic patronage in Rome and dispersed the remainder of Raphael's workshop.